Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

 -  dojox.collections.ArrayList
 -  dojox.gfx.svg

 Then click the "build" button and wait.
-Once the builder is done, a zip file will be downloaded; copy the files/folders from the archive in the `src/dojo` foloder and reload the demo. <br>
+Once the builder is done, a zip file will be downloaded; copy the files/folders from the archive in the `src/dojo` foloder and reload the demo.

 Once the demo is working in your environment, it is time to deploy it on a web server.